 To learn more about the natural rock features and Hong Kong’s history of volcanoes, head to the Volcano Discovery Centre at Sai Kung Pier, which also showcases different types of hexagonal rock columns around the world.

-If you’re a nature buff, head to the Lions Nature Education Centre which houses elaborate exhibitions including a seashell museum and bird-watching garden.
-Our Geopark guide was not only super passionate and knowledgeable about rocks, she could recognise specific birds just from the sounds they make too!
+If you’re a nature buff, the Lion’s Nature Education Centre houses elaborate exhibitions including a seashell museum and bird-watching garden.
+Our Geopark guide was not only super passionate and knowledgeable about rocks, but she could also recognise specific birds just from the sounds they make too!

 This post was brought to you by Hong Kong Tourism Board.